 J. Decision, Sanctions, and Remedial Action

 - The Dean of Students (or designee) is responsible for acting upon the final report.
 The Dean of Students may, and in the case of complaints alleging sexual assault/violence, shall, delegate this responsibility to a panel.
 The Dean of Students, or a panel to which the Dean of Students delegates responsibility for acting on the final report, is referred to in this Policy as the “Decision Maker.”
 The panel shall include the Dean and two additional members, selected by the Dean in consultation with the Title IX coordinator and such other administrators as may be appropriate.
 The additional members of the panel may include any combination of a member of the President’s Cabinet; a senior-level administrator; a Deputy Title IX Coordinator; or one member of the faculty with tenure.
 The parties will have two (2) business days after receiving notice of the members’ identities to object to a panel member on the basis of conflict of interest, bias, or prejudice.
 If either of the parties objects to a panel member, the Title IX Coordinator will evaluate whether the objection is substantiated, and, if so, the Title IX Coordinator (in consultation with such administrators as may be appropriate), will remove and replace the panel member.

-- Within five (5) business days after the Title IX Coordinator sends the final written report to the parties, the Claimant and Respondent may submit any comments concerning the final report (including Claimant-impact or mitigation statements) to the Title IX Coordinator The Title IX Coordinator may, in an exercise of discretion, impose strict page limits on the comments the parties can submit.
-The Decision Maker shall be provided with and review the Investigator’s final report and any comments (including Claimant-impact or mitigation statements) which have been submitted by the parties.
+- Within five (5) business days after the Title IX Coordinator sends the final written report to the parties, the Reporting Party and Responding Party may submit any comments concerning the final report (including Reporting Party-impact or mitigation statements) to the Title IX Coordinator The Title IX Coordinator may, in an exercise of discretion, impose strict page limits on the comments the parties can submit.
+The Decision Maker shall be provided with and review the Investigator’s final report and any comments (including Reporting Party-impact or mitigation statements) which have been submitted by the parties.